 New Orleans’ World Trade Center, a National Register Historic building that once served as the headquarters for the trade organization, sat unused for years, despite its prime location and modernist history.
 The City chose developers Carpenter & Company and Woodward Interests for the historic redevelopment of the dilapidated property into a destination luxury property with a revitalized Mississippi riverfront featuring new public attractions.

 The new design transforms the obsolete office building using opulent five-star finishes and amenities.
-However, more than just a new luxury building, a cornerstone of the development features public attractions including roof-top cupola transformed into a cultural celebration of Louisiana’s heritage, a panoramic observation deck, extensive landscaped paths and gardens, outdoor dining venues and a new ferry terminal.
+Residents share access to the hotel’s fitness center and spa and such private amenities as a resident’s lounge and dining, business center, golf simulator, and children’s playspace.
+More than just a new luxury building, a cornerstone of the development features public attractions including roof-top cupola transformed into a cultural celebration of Louisiana’s heritage, a panoramic observation deck, extensive landscaped paths and gardens, outdoor dining venues and a new ferry terminal.